-Armonk is a decidedly white-collar town, with fully 95.93% of the workforce employed in white-collar jobs, well above the national average.
+Armonk is a decidedly white-collar town, with fully 92.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Armonk is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Armonk who work in management occupations (24.43%), sales jobs (14.33%), and business and financial occupations (13.75%).
+There are especially a lot of people living in Armonk who work in management occupations (22.42%), business and financial occupations (13.41%), and healthcare (8.48%).

 Armonk is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Armonk’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Armonk’s overall crime rate is lower than average for the country.

+Armonk is a very ethnically-diverse town.
 The people who call Armonk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Armonk residents report their race to be White, followed by Asian.
-Important ancestries of people in Armonk include Irish, German, Russian, and Eastern European.
+Armonk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.71% of the town’s residents.
+Important ancestries of people in Armonk include Italian, Irish, German, Russian, and Polish.

 The most common language spoken in Armonk is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Italian.